BigGreen-IT/ALZ-StartSmall/README.md

 Azure subscription

-The user deploying the solution must have Owner or Contributor RBAC role assigned
+The user deploying the solution must have Owner or Contributor RBAC role assigned.

 To grant the built-in service principal "Managed Applications on Behalf Application" the role of Contributor in an Azure subscription, you can follow these steps: